Juli Berwald

-Berwald at the 2022 Texas Book Festival.

 Juli Berwald is an ocean scientist and science writer based in Austin, Texas.
 She is the author of a science memoir and two science textbooks, and her magazine-length pieces have appeared in The New York Times and National Geographic, among other publications.
 She graduated from the University of Southern California with a Ph.D. in ocean science in 1998.

 Publications

 Books

 Berwald is the author of the science textbooks Focus on Earth Science California, Grade 6, and Focus on Life Science California, Grade 7, published by Glencoe/McGraw-Hill in 2007.

 Her science memoir, Spineless: The Science of Jellyfish and the Art of Growing a Backbone, was published by Riverhead in 2017.
 It was reviewed by librarian Elissa Cooper for Library Journal, librarian Nancy Bent for Booklist, bookseller Hank Stephenson for Shelf Awareness, Leslie Nemo and Andrea Gawrylewski for Scientific American, jellyfish expert Lisa-ann Gershwin for Nature, Maura M. Lynch and Jinnie Lee for W magazine, and Erika Engelhaupt for Science News.
 Publishers Weekly included it among "The Most Anticipated Books of Fall 2017".
 In addition, the book was briefly mentioned by Alex Crowley for Publishers Weekly's Fall 2017 Adult Announcements, by Jennifer Ridgway for Brightly, by Eliza Thompson for Cosmopolitan, by Jane Ciabattari for BBC Culture's Between the Lines, and by Chelsea Stuart for Jetsetter.

 An excerpt from Spineless was featured in a 2017 issue of Discover magazine.

-Berwald and Spineless were a major influence for artist Marina Zurkow's conceptual climate-change themed project, Making the Best of It.
+Berwald and Spineless were a major influence for artist Marina Zurkow's conceptual climate change-themed project, Making the Best of It.

 Berwald wrote about the publishing process and her book's difficulty of not fitting neatly into the science or memoir genres for the National Association of Science Writers.

 In April 2022, her book Life on the Rocks: Building a Future for Coral Reefs was published by Riverhead Books.
 The book combines memoir and science to study the coral reefs and the scientists, researchers, philanthropists, and filmmakers who are working to preserve their existence.